THEOLOGY & ECOLOGY GROUP

-Catholic Theological Society of America
+An Interest Group of the Catholic Theological Society of America

-Launched at the 2002 Convention in New Orleans, the Theology and Ecology Group seeks to advance theological discourse that is responsive to the ongoing ecological degradation of God’s Earth.
-Participants recognize the impetus Pope John Paul II, the United States Catholic Conference, and bishops throughout the world have given to this task.
-Moreover, theologians recognize their responsibility for developing plausible and meaningful ways of thinking about and acting on the physical environment that mitigate adverse effects on present and future human persons, especially those who are least able to protect themselves, on other species, on ecological systems, and on the biosphere.
+Launched at the 2002 Convention in New Orleans, the Theology and Ecology Group sought to advance theological discourse that is responsive to the ongoing ecological degradation of God’s Earth.
+Participants recognized the impetus Pope John Paul II, the United States Catholic Conference, and bishops throughout the world have given to this task.
+Moreover, theologians acknowledged their responsibility for developing plausible and meaningful ways of thinking about and acting on the physical environment that mitigate adverse effects on present and future human persons, especially those who are least able to protect themselves, on other species, on ecological systems, and on the biosphere.

 The first session of this group centered around the theology of the Spirit that Australian systematic theologian Denis Edwards drafted for publication.
 A lively discussion followed his stimulating and informative presentation.
-Subsequent sessions focused on the impetus that prompted major theologians to focus on the environment, environmental justice, and the body in relation to ecology.
-Access from here brief descriptions of these programs and plans for upcoming sessions.
-Calls for papers are issued through the CTSA web site and here.
+Subsequent sessions in 2003-2007 focused on the impetus that prompted major theologians to focus on the environment, environmental justice, and the body in relation to ecology.
+This group was disbanded when the CTSA Convention format changed to accommodate a variety of topics to be covered by interest groups. ______________________________________________________________________________________

 Return to Opening Page